 Designed to place students in a recreation setting to observe and conduct activities.
 Students will additionally be gaining practical experience in the daily operations of a comprehensive recreation agency.
 Through this training, the student is provided an opportunity to test the concepts and competencies gained through his or her completion of college classroom experiences.
 The student will also gain knowledge and experience that provides a smooth transition into the profession after graduation.
-Prerequisites: PE 318 and REC 410.
+Prerequisites: PE 318.

-Religion (REL)
+BIBLICAL AND THEOLOGICAL STUDIES (REL)

 REL 101.
-Introduction to the Old Testament, 3 hours, Fall, Spring, Summer
+Introduction to the Old Testament, 3 hours, Fall, Spring, Summer.
 Introductory study of the background, growth, content, and relevance of the Old Testament.

+REL 102.
+Introduction to the New Testament, 3 hours, Fall, Spring, Summer.
+Introductory study of the background, growth, content, and relevance of the New Testament.